1jdsteele/twill-qr-landing/README.md

 ## Future Goals

 Leon has given the full go ahead for publication and is very happy with the way this page has turned out.
 Future goals would include anything else Leon has in mind.

-Specifically, Leon has mentioned that he wants a page that is a video gallery, in a single column.

 ## Sources